AustinMadert/Text-Generation-Using-RNNs-for-DnD-Applications/README.md

 As you may have guessed, my own interest and experience in roleplaying games is the inspiration behind this project, besides my desire to use deep learning for natural language processing and data science.
+That makes this a bit of a passion project, however I will argue that passion projects are some of the best to get your hands dirty and your head wrapped around a difficult concept!

 I would be remiss in not saying that the initial inspiration for this project came from